 Print a Lovely Scarf

-After our days in Istanbul, we’ll head east to Tokat for our block-printing workshop with Tokat’s master printer.
+After our days in Istanbul, we’ll head east for our block-printing workshop with a master printer.
 He will show us how to make a beautiful scarf called yazma.
-We’ll have our choice of his large selection of hand-carved linden wood blocks to print with; photo at left.
+We’ll have our choice of his large selection of hand-carved linden wood blocks to print with.

-After lunch at a traditional restaurant, we’ll visit the spectacular Ballica Caves with its stunning limestone curtains.
-We will also visit the Pasha House Museum and new archeological museum in old brick bedestan.
+After lunch at a traditional restaurant, we’ll visit spectacular caves with stunning limestone ‘curtains.’
+We will also visit a couple of other museums.
 A culinary specialty of Tokat is the delicious, traditional stuffed pasta dish called manti; we’ll have a chance to try it there and in other regions.

 Later we’ll go southeast through Sivas and arrive at the UNESCO site of Divrigi in a couple of hours.
 Divrigi’s Great Mosque has earned itself a place in architectural history as a masterpiece of Islamic architecture.
 The mosque has a single prayer room and is crowned by two cupolas.
 The highly sophisticated technique of vault construction, and a creative, exuberant type of decorative sculpture – particularly on the three doorways, in contrast to the unadorned walls of the interior – are the unique features of this masterpiece.
 The three decorated portals have abstract plant designs revealing Georgian and Armenian influence.
 The staircase pulpit made in 1240 is one of the most beautiful in the country.